Addiction Medicine Fellowship Faculty

 Pronouns: she/her/hers

-Jessica is a dually board-certified family medicine physician and addiction specialist in the departments of Medicine at Massachusetts General Hospital and Pediatrics in Massachusetts General Hospital for Children (MGHfC).
-She is associate program director for the MGH Addiction Medicine Fellowship and Clinical Director of the HOPE Clinic at Mass General, where she cares for women with substance use disorders and their families from time of conception through the first two years postpartum.
-She also sees patients at the MGH Bridge Clinic, a low threshold outpatient substance use treatment clinic and is a physician consultant for the state-funded MCSTAP (Massachusetts consultation service for treatment of addiction and pain).
-Prior to coming to Mass General, Dr. Gray completed her family medicine residency and addiction medicine fellowship at Boston Medical Center and worked as a primary care doctor at a federally qualified health center in Dorchester, MA.
+Jessica Gray is a dually board certified family medicine physician and addiction specialist in the departments of Medicine at Massachusetts General Hospital (MGH) and Pediatrics in Mass General for Children (MGfC).
+She is associate program director for the MGH Addiction Medicine Fellowship and medical director of the HOPE Clinic at MGH, where she cares for women with substance use disorders and their families from time of conception through the first two years postpartum.
+She also sees patients at the MGH Bridge Clinic, a low-threshold outpatient substance use disorder treatment clinic.
+Prior to coming to MGH, Dr. Gray completed her family medicine residency and addiction medicine fellowship at Boston Medical Center and worked as a primary care doctor at a federally qualified health center in Dorchester, Massachusetts.
 She is passionate about caring and advocating for marginalized populations and supporting clinicians and others who care for patients with substance use disorders.

 Department of Medicine Education & Training